MrAhile/K8s-CKA/2-Workloads/deployment-strategy.md

 3. Change the specification so the image is nginx:1.18.
 Update the resource and observe how the pods are updated.

-4. Change the deployment strategy to *recreate* and update the resource
+4. Change the deployment strategy to *Recreate* and update the resource

 5. Change the specification so the image is nginx:1.20.
 Update the resource and observe how the pods are updated.